Saint Paul's Battery

 Saint Paul's Battery (Batterija ta' San Pawl), also known as Ta' Lombardi Battery (Batterija ta' Lombardi), is an artillery battery in Marsaxlokk, Malta.
 It stands on high ground at the shoreward end of Delimara Point, above il-Ħofra-z-Zgħira.
 It is a polygonal fort and was built by the British from 1881 to 1886.
 It commands a field of fire northwards over St Thomas' Bay and Marsaskala.

 Approximately 350 m south is Fort Tas-Silġ, a much larger polygonal style fortification.

 History

 St Paul's Battery was built between 1881 and 1886 by the British to help Fort Tas-Silġ cover the defence of St Thomas Bay.
 The battery has a D-shape, with three gun emplacements for RML 7 inch gun, which were mounted on six-foot platforms.
 Its gun crew and garrison were stationed at Fort Tas-Silġ.

-The battery's guns were removed and it was abandoned 1900 since it had lost its importance as a defensive position.
+The battery's guns were removed and it was abandoned around 1900 since it had lost its importance as a defensive position.